adityakumaar/adityakumaar/README.md

 An Undergraduate Computer Applications Student.
 I am currently focusing on learning, gaining knowledge and practicing by building simple projects.
 I am always open for connections on my LinkedIn profile.

-These are some fields I am interested into:
+These are some fields I am interested in:

 📊 Data Science <br>
 💻 Computer Networks <br>